-3) Revolution Wind will submit the Request for Proposal (RFP), proposals by qualified consultants in response to the RFP, preliminary draft of the exhibit, and final exhibit to the consulting Tribal Nations and MHC for review. b. Г Development of Interpretative Materials 1) Revolution Wind will fund the development of GIS story maps or comparable presentations that could include relevant archival data, oral histories, news stories, video footage, and public domain datasets as described in Attachment 8.
-2) Revolution Wind will have the documentation developed by a qualified Geographic Information Systems Professional 3) Revolution Wind will submit a RFP, proposals by qualified consultants in response to the RFP, draft deliverables, and final deliverables to the consulting Tribal Nations and MHC for review. c.
-C Climate Adaptation Planning Study 1) Revolution Wind will fund the development of a Climate Adaptation Plan that is focused on the specific resources and characteristics of the and needs of the associated traditional community as described in Attachment 8.
-2) Revolution Wind will have the documentation developed by qualified professionals with Global Association of Risk Professionals' Sustainability and Climate Risk certification and/or demonstrated experience in the preparation of climate change risk assessments for municipal, state, or federal governments.
-3) Revolution Wind will submit the RFP, proposals by qualified consultants in response to the RFP, draft plan, and final plan to the consulting Tribal Nations and MHC for review.
-Traditional Continent approval of following included a Traditional Cultural Property.
-BOEM will include the following as in Attachments 9 and 10 All Cultural Property Massachusetts & Atlantic Outer all Shelf for federal Tribal Nations and non-federal Tribas) as conditions of of the Revolution Wind COP.
-Revolution Wind will fund and commence the prior to initiation of construction of any offshore project elements on the OCS as part of this undertaking. a.
-S 1) Revolution Wind will support the identification of appropriate printed and/or digital media for interpretative exhibits; archival research on the history, development, and historical/cultural significance of design and production of draft and final interpretive materials; and consultation, meetings, and discussions including the on these matters.
+- 3) Revolution Wind will submit the Request for Proposal (RFP), proposals by qualified consultants in response to the RFP, preliminary draft of the exhibit, and final exhibit to the consulting Tribal Nations and MHC for review. - b.
+Development of Interpretative Materials - 1) Revolution Wind will fund the development of GIS story maps or comparable presentations that could include relevant archival data, oral histories, news stories, video footage, and public domain datasets as described in Attachment 8.

+- 2) Revolution Wind will have the documentation developed by a qualified Geographic Information Systems Professional - 3) Revolution Wind will submit a RFP, proposals by qualified consultants in response to the RFP, draft deliverables, and final deliverables to the consulting Tribal Nations and MHC for review. - c.
+Climate Adaptation Planning Study - Revolution Wind will fund the development of a Climate Adaptation Plan that is focused on the specific resources and characteristics of the and needs of the associated traditional community as described in Attachment 8. - 2) Revolution Wind will have the documentation developed by qualified professionals with Global Association of Risk Professionals' Sustainability and Climate Risk certification and/or demonstrated experience in the preparation of climate change risk assessments for municipal, state, or federal governments. - 3) Revolution Wind will submit the RFP, proposals by qualified consultants in response to the RFP, draft plan, and final plan to the consulting Tribal Nations and MHC for review. - ii.
+Traditional Cultural Property.
+BOEM will include the following as described in Attachments 9 and 10 Traditional Cultural Property Massachusetts & Atlantic Outer Continental Shelf for federal Tribal Nations and non-federal Tribes) as conditions of approval of the Revolution Wind COP.
+Revolution Wind will fund and commence the following prior to initiation of construction of any offshore project elements on the OCS included as part of this undertaking. - a.
+Support for - Revolution Wind will support the identification of appropriate printed and/or digital media for interpretative exhibits; archival research on the history, development, and historical/cultural significance of design and production of draft and final interpretive materials; and consultation, meetings, and discussions including the on these matters.